Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 **The RIMOSTAT® Principle**

 The contact pressure on the friction surfaces is produced by long coil springs.
-Because of the RIMOSTAT® Torque Limiter’s linear, flat-angle characteristic of the pressure force, practically no reduction of the slipping torque occurs even when friction linings are subjected to wear.
+Because of the RIMOSTAT® MS Torque Limiter’s linear, flat-angle characteristic of the pressure force, practically no reduction of the slipping torque occurs even when friction linings are subjected to wear.
 As the diagram 64-3 shows, compared with Belleville spring torque